planetfederal/workshops/workshops/geoserver/style/source/css/point.rst

       * - Format:
         - :kbd:`CSS`

 #.
-Replace the initial CSS definition with:
+Replace the initial CSS definition with the following and click :guilabel:`apply`:

    .. code-block:: css